Brenda Vaccaro

-Brenda Buell Vaccaro (born November 18, 1939) is an American stage, television, and film actress.
+Brenda Buell Vaccaro (born November 18, 1939) is an American stage, film and television actress.
 In a career spanning over half a century, she received one Academy Award nomination, three Golden Globe Award nominations (winning one), four Primetime Emmy Award nominations (winning one), and three Tony Award nominations.

 Early life

-Vaccaro was born in Brooklyn, New York, to Italian-American parents Christine M. and Mario A. Vaccaro, a restaurateur.
+Vaccaro was born in Brooklyn, New York, to Italian-American parents Christine M. Pavia and Mario A. Vaccaro, a restaurateur.
 She was raised in Dallas, Texas, where her parents, in 1943, founded Mario's Restaurant, and where she graduated from Thomas Jefferson High School.

-At 17, she returned to New York City to study acting under the guidance of Sanford Meisner at the Neighborhood Playhouse, and made her Broadway debut in the short-lived 1961 comedy Everybody Loves Opal, for which she won a Theatre World Award.
+At 17, she returned to New York City to study acting under the guidance of Sanford Meisner at the Neighborhood Playhouse School of the Theatre, and made her Broadway debut in the short-lived 1961 comedy Everybody Loves Opal, for which she won a Theatre World Award.